Sierra Designs Cloud Puffy

 Product Testing and Review

 The baffle design is linear and relatively attractive, although not as dynamic as the Cirro I tested earlier this year.
-Good news, compared to the Cirro, which had its tag stitched through the baffle, the Cloud Puffy and was nicely puffed along my cervical and upper lumbar vertebra.
+Good news, compared to the Cirro, which had its tag stitched through the baffle, the Cloud Puffy did not have the stitch-through, and was nicely puffed along my cervical and upper lumbar vertebra.

 Overall, I'd say the Cloud Puffy has a nice color scheme design with the contrasting interior fabric, as I've received many compliments on it.